mostlyfireproof/scripts_r5/README.md

 ### Known Issues:
 * You can't go in to the prop menu when the zipline is equipped (unintended feature)
-* Doesn't work on KC S2
+* Doesn't work on KC S2 or Ash's Redemption